shved-nmr/submission-form/README.md

 The email field checks if the input is an email via regex.
 If "@gmail" is detected in the input, the form will automatically fill out the remaining part (.com) for the user.

-The code was tested in Mozilla Firefox.
+The code was tested in **Mozilla Firefox**.
 The city checker might not work in Chrome.